OceanFirst Financial Corp. (OCFC) Bundle

 Founding team members

-Established by local community leaders focused on providing home financing and savings opportunities for residents.
+Local community leaders.
+They were focused on providing home financing and savings opportunities for residents.

 Initial capital/funding